-The Company generally provides for the use of an IVL generator and connector cable under an agreement to customers at no charge to facilitate use of the IVL catheters.
+In the United States the Company generally provides for the use of an IVL generator and connector cable under an agreement to customers at no charge to facilitate use of the IVL catheters.
 These agreements do not contain contractually enforceable minimum commitments and are generally cancellable by either party with 30 days' notice.